oneki/oneki.github.io/docs/overview/100_file-structure.md

 │  │  ├─ myComponent // a folder is created for each standalone component (camelCase) │  │  │  ├─ myComponentHeader // Each slave component has its own folder
 │  │  │  │  └─ ...  // Same structure as myComponent folder
-│  │  │  ├─ index.js // a file containing only: export { default } from './MyComponent'
+│  │  │  ├─ index.js // a file that export MyComponent
 │  │  │  ├─ image1.png // a file needed only by MyComponent (camelCase)
 │  │  │  ├─ MyComponent.css // Optional: the CSS of the component (PascalCase)
 │  │  │  ├─ MyComponent.js // The component itself (PascalCase)